dbt-labs/docs.getdbt.com/website/docs/reference/global-configs/legacy-behaviors.md

 <VersionBlock lastVersion="1.7">

-The flags below have been introduced in a future version of dbt Core.
-If you're still using an older version, then you have the legacy behavior (when each flag is `False`).
+The following flags were introduced in a future version of dbt Core.
+If you're still using an older version, then you have the legacy behavior by default (when each flag is `False`).

 </VersionBlock>